Synonyms: MABT5102A , RG7412

 On June 15 2022, Roche released topline results of the API Colombian prevention trial (June 2022 news).
 The trial was negative on its original primary, the API ADAD composite, and the coprimary of the Free and Cued Selective Reminding Test.
 The latter was added after the trial had started.
 Trends on both primaries and multiple secondary and exploratory endpoints favored crenezumab.
 After two upward dose adjustments during the trial, participants received 60 mg/kg antibody per month, a sevenfold increase over the beginning dose.
 Most participants were on the high dose for about two years, with no new safety issues.
 Ninety-four percent completed the trial.
 According to data presented at the August 2022 AAIC, treatment slowed declines by about 20 percent on both primary outcomes, but with large variability within treatment groups.
-Other measures showed a slowing that did not reach statistical significance; they were the CDR-SB and CDR, RBANS, progression to MCI or dementia, FDG-PET, brain shrinkage, tau PET, and CSF p-tau181, total tau and NfL.
+Other measures showed a slowing that did not reach statistical significance; they were the CDR-SB and CDR, RBANS, progression to MCI or dementia, FDG-PET, brain shrinkage, tau PET, and CSF p-tau181, total tau, and NfL.
 The only significant changes were a stabilization of Aβ42 and a rise in Aβ40 in the treated group compared to placebo (Aug 2022 conference news).
 According to information presented in December 2022 at CTAD, plasma biomarkers trended in the direction of a treatment benefit but fell short of statistical significance.

 Clinical Trial Timeline